 While the mechanisms to make it work are sophisticated, Fathom has made it trivial for users to setup.
 The steps include naming the subdomain and adding a DNS record.

-They’ve also made adding the tracking code to sites simple as adding a line of code or using a plugin.
-They integrate with most popular CMSes like WordPress, Drupal, Ghost, Webflow, and Vue and Ember frameworks.
+They’ve also made adding the tracking code to sites as simple as adding a line of code or using a plugin.
+They integrate with the most popular CMSes like WordPress, Drupal, Ghost, Webflow, and Vue and Ember frameworks.

 One advantage Fathom has over Google Analytics is that its tracking code script is 97% smaller than Google Analytics’ script.
 Its significantly smaller size and the use of a CDN that loads the script closer to the visitor’s region make serving and executing the tracking code faster.
 Co-founder Jack Ellis even claims that Fathom has the world’s fastest site analytics.

 What initially drew me to Fathom is that it’s privacy-first.
 I looked for a site analytics solution that respected my visitors’ privacy and didn’t force me to display any cookies or personal data disclosures.
 Fathom checked all of the boxes.